MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 > [!NOTE]
 >
 > * Currently, queries from premium capacity to the gateway are sometimes missed in this logging.
-We are actively working on fixing this issue.
+We're actively working on fixing this issue.
 > * Currently, Power BI paginated report queries aren't logged using this tool.

 ### Configure performance logging